Republican Party of New Mexico

 The Republican Party of New Mexico is the affiliate of the United States Republican Party in New Mexico.
-It is headquartered in Albuquerque and led by Chair Steve Pearce, Vice Chair Frank Trambley, Secretary Mari Trujillo Spinelli, and Treasurer David Chavez.
+It is headquartered in Albuquerque and led by chairperson Amy Barela, vice chair Hessel Yntema, secretary Kathleen Apodaca, and treasurer Kim Skaggs.
+It currently has weak electoral power in the state, holding no statewide or federally elected offices, and having minorities in both houses of the New Mexico legislature.

 It is the primary opposition to the Democratic Party of New Mexico.
-The party has provided 12 of the 31 Governors of New Mexico, including three since the 1990s (Susana Martinez, Gary Johnson, and Garrey Carruthers).
+The party has provided 12 of the 31 governors of New Mexico, including three since the 1990s (Susana Martinez, Gary Johnson, and Garrey Carruthers).
 Other key Republican figures in New Mexico's history include Lew Wallace, José Francisco Chaves, Miguel Antonio Otero, Elfego Baca, Octaviano Ambrosio Larrazolo, and Edwin L. Mechem.

 History

-Like most other state Republican parties, the Republican Party of New Mexico was founded during the American Civil War Era in the recently acquired Territory of New Mexico.
+Like most other state Republican parties, the Republican Party of New Mexico was founded during the American Civil War Era in the recently acquired New Mexico Territory.
 The State of New Mexico was created in 1912.
 One of the founding fathers of the Republican Party of New Mexico was Thomas B. Catron.
 At the time of New Mexico's admission to the Union, Catron owned a significant majority of land in the state.
 Due to that wealth, Catron was influential in shaping the party.
 Catron served as U.S. Senator from New Mexico from 1912 to 1917.

 Former Republican Governor of New Mexico, Gary Johnson, ran for the party's nomination for president in the 2012 Republican presidential primary.
 He was governor of New Mexico from 1995 to 2003.
 However, poll numbers showed Johnson well behind the other Republican candidates and he was only included in two debates with his opponents.
 This was partly the reason he switched to the Libertarian Party and continued his presidential run for that party's nomination.
 He won the nomination by a landslide and went on to win third place in the 2012 presidential election behind 1st-place finisher incumbent Democratic President Barack Obama and 2nd-place finisher the (Republican) former Massachusetts Governor Mitt Romney.
 He won nearly 1% nationwide and slightly above 3% in New Mexico.